voidtuxic/input2midi/README.md

 ### mousemove

-You can configure x and y to be axis for now :
+You can configure x and y to be axis for now.
+Check [`keyConvert.macos.js`](./keyConvert.macos.js) to get a full list of available keys.

 ```js
 "mousemove": {